srobo/kitbook/docs/competition/team-support/battery-charging.md

 ## Volunteer Requirements

 Every volunteer performing the Battery Charging role must have read this document fully.
-Any doubts must be raised with helpdesk ASAP.
+Any doubts must be raised with the person who briefed you.
+If you weren't briefed, speak to the volunteer manager.

 ## Safety